ShaneSCalder/Fluid-Reserve/data/SimData/readme.md

-# simulated data to be used with q learning environment.
+# Simulated data to be used with q learning environment.

-# data for training and educational purposes only.
-P
+# Data for training and educational purposes only.

 ## Please complete due diligence, security, testing and other checks prior to making any agent live.